How to Keep Your Drains Clean and Prevent Future Blockages

 1. Don’t use chemical drain cleaning products.

-Chemical drain cleaners can cause damage to your pipes over time and may also be harmful to the environment.
-They may also be hazardous when combined with other products for cleaning.
+Chemical drain cleaners can cause damage to pipes over time and also harm the environment.
+They could also be harmful when used in conjunction with other products for cleaning.

-Beware of flushing non-decomposable products in your toilet, like paper towels, cotton swabs or dental floss, as well as feminine hygiene products since they are not able to break down naturally and will instead cause costly repairs in sewers or the septic tanks.
+Do not flush non-decomposable materials in your toilet, like paper towels, cotton swabs and dental floss as well as feminine hygiene products as they will not be able to break down in the natural way and instead cause expensive repairs in sewers or septic tanks.

-If you are noticing unusual scents coming from drains the sound of gurgling, slow drainage or other unusual activities It could be an indication of a blocked drain that requires immediate attention.
+If you are noticing unusual smells coming from drains, an infrequent drainage, sounds of gurgling or any other unusual activity, it could indicate a clogged drain which needs immediate attention.

 Do’s | Don’ts |